miguel-ceadar/intelligence-module-ocei/README.md

 ### Retraining

 Stays external.
-The service ships no in-process scheduler.
+The service ships no in-process scheduler at this stage.
 Point a `CronJob` at `POST /tasks/{task}/train` on whatever cadence makes sense for the deployment.